a-ghorbani/pocketpal-ai/README.md

     ```

 14. Added the ctx_shift parameter and automatic truncation logic for input; when both are enabled, you can achieve infinite rounds of chat even under a relatively small context window setting.

+15. Added the number of tokens for input and output to the debug information in each response, and added the percentage of used context next to the send button.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4be53075-4dcb-424d-bedd-265ffd10715c" width="24%" />